jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 ## Embedding Layers in Language Models

+This blog post aims to answer the question “As LLM models get larger, how does the level of information in their embedding layers change?”

 As the foundational layer of the model (after the tokenizer), the embedding layer's quality seems a vitally important step in the language processing of the model.
 It transforms text tokens per a predefined